huylllooo/Portfolio-Site/README.md

 Portfolio Site
 ===============================

-A simple responsive Portfolio website
+A simple responsive portfolio website

 ## Getting Started

-The Portfolio site can be opened by clicking the following link: https://huylllooo.github.io/Movie-Trailer-Website/
+The portfolio site can be opened by clicking the following link: https://huylllooo.github.io/Portfolio-Site/

 ## Running locally

 1. Select 'Download .zip' option, extract downloaded file.
-2. Compile 'entertainment_center.py'.
-3. Open 'index.html' in your browser.
+2. Open 'index.html' in your browser.